soulwing/fluent-jdbc/README.md

 6   System.out.format("people: %s\n", people);

-7   try (SQLUpdate updater = sqlTemplate.update()
+7   try (SQLUpdate updater = jdbc.update()
             .using("UPDATE person SET age = age + 1 WHERE id = ?")
             .repeatedly()) {
 8     updater.execute(Parameter.with(2));
 9     updater.execute(Parameter.with(3));
     }

-10  int averageAge = sqlTemplate.queryForType(int.class)
+10  int averageAge = jdbc.queryForType(int.class)
         .using("SELECT AVG(age) FROM person")
         .extractingColumn()
         .retrieveValue();

 11  System.out.format("average age: %d\n", averageAge);

-12  int count = sqlTemplate.update()
+12  int count = jdbc.update()
         .using("DELETE FROM person")
         .execute();

 13  System.out.format("deleted %d people\n", count);
 ```

-The example demonstrates many of the salient features of `SQLTemplate`.
+The example demonstrates many of the salient features of Fluent JDBC.

-* Line 2 -- `SQLTemplate` is a POJO that you construct with a `DataSource`
+* Line 2 -- `FluentJdbc` is a POJO that you construct with a `DataSource`
 * Line 3 -- Execute arbitrary SQL DDL or DML statements using `execute`
 * Line 4 -- Execute DDL or DML scripts using an `SQLSource` with
   `executeScript`; here we use `StringSQLSource`, but there are useful